javaguirre/event-driven-chat-tornado-example/README.md

 - Configuring Celery

-We had both in our chat system on [Selltag][selltag], but I need time to do It right, would you like to do It? :-)
+We had both in our chat system on [Selltag][selltag], but I need time to do It right, would you like to help me? :-)

 [vagrant]: https://www.vagrantup.com/
 [ansible]: http://www.ansible.com/